harshvardhansingh3000/flower-inventory/README.md

 Access Logs
 User Actions: Track user logins and significant actions performed within the system.
 Security Auditing: Use logs to monitor for suspicious activities and enhance system security.
+10. Admin selects a reservation from the list of reservations.
+Transaction approval: Admin confirms that the reservation is valid and a transaction can be made.
+Inventory Update: The quantity of flowers involved in the reservation is subtracted from the inventory.
+Reservation Deletion: Once the transaction is completed, the reservation is deleted from the database.
-10. API Documentation
+11. API Documentation
 Comprehensive Documentation
 Endpoint Details: Document all API endpoints with descriptions, request and response formats.
 Authentication Requirements: Specify which endpoints require JWT authentication and the necessary permissions.
 Example Requests: Provide sample requests and responses for developers.
-11. Non-Functional Requirements
+12. Non-Functional Requirements
 Scalability
 Architecture Design: Build the system to support up to 500 concurrent users seamlessly.
 Performance Optimization: Optimize database queries and server responses for high performance.